meherbejaoui/meherbejaoui.github.io/_posts/2021-04-30-kmeans-clustering-and-similarity-visualization-of-constitutions.md

 All of the *percentage* values are less than 50.
 In fact, we can surmise that a well written piece of legal document, should not have a lot of *stopwords*.
 However, that may not always be the case.
 Feel free to share your opinions regarding this, in the comments section below, or by email.

 We can push the exploration further, and check which constitutions have the most and the least unique words.
-Such a measure can be an indicatiion of the richness of the used lexicon, and its complexity as well.
+Such a measure can be an indicator of the richness of the used lexicon, and its complexity as well.

 ```python